 If you're a PhantomBuster pro, you probably know all about automating according to our recommended rate limits.
 LinkedIn has recently changed their best practices and are starting to impose a limit of 100 invitations per week.
 If this has happened to your account, you've come to the right place.

 As of Spring 2021, PhantomBuster has noticed this limitation affecting some users -- but not all!
 If this has not happened to your account, don't worry.
 You should continue automating at the level that works for your account.
-If you need any tips about what those levels should be, check out Automation rate limits.
+If you need any tips about what those levels should be, check out Rate Limit Guidelines for Social Network Automation article.

 If your LinkedIn account has been hit with this new limitation, Buster recommends reducing your activity.
 It seems likely that more, if not all, LinkedIn users will soon face this limitation.